-Medical expulsive therapy in children has already been discussed in Section 5.3.2.6.
-Although the use of α -blockers is very common in adults, there are insufficient data to demonstrate their safety and efficacy in children (27).
+Medical expulsive therapy has already been discussed in Section 5.3.2.6 but not addressing children.
+Although the use of $\alpha$ -blockers is very common in adults, there are few data to demonstrate their safety and efficacy in children, however Tamsulosin seems to support stone passage (27,28).